 Minnesota falls in the Working Effectively (W) tier of states when examining key characteristics of strong families.
 The state's high ranking in this domain primarily reflects indicators in the subdomains of basic needs support and child welfare.
 Minnesota is in the Reaching Forward (R) tier for the indicators of children exiting foster care to permanency and children receiving home visiting services.
-Minnesota requires employers to offer paid sick days that cover care for children, and it also has a paid family leave program.
+Minnesota does not require employers to offer paid sick days that cover care for children, and it does not have a paid family leave program.